expectedparrot/edsl/docs/surveys.rst

 Lagged memory
 ^^^^^^^^^^^^^
-The method `set_lagged_memory()` gives the agent a specified number of prior questions and answers at each new question in the survey, Here we use it to give the agent just 1 prior question/answer at each question:
+The method `set_lagged_memory()` gives the agent a specified number of prior questions and answers at each new question in the survey;
+we pass it the number of prior questions and answers to remember.
+Here we use it to give the agent just 1 prior question/answer at each question:

 .. code-block:: python